juliench82/Enterprise-Monitoring-Dashboard/README.md

 # Enterprise Monitoring Dashboard

+End-to-end infra monitoring patterns with collectors, dashboards, alerts, and runbooks.

 This repository contains collectors, processors, dashboards, alerts and documentation to stand up a simple, reviewable monitoring stack.

 ---